-The 1D interacting fermions with attractive interactions exhibit novel Bardeen-Cooper-Schrieffer pairing states strongly dependent on polarization.
-In contrast with the polarized states, whose low-energy excitations are gapless in both spin and charge degree, the fully paired state (in the absence of an external magnetic field) forms a Luther-Emery liquid.
+On the other hand, 1D attractive fermions exhibit novel Bardeen-Cooper-Schrieffer (BCS) pairing states strongly dependent on polarization.
+The fully paired case, that is, in the absence of an external magnetic field, forms a Luther-Emery liquid \cite{Luther:1974}.
 In this state, low-energy excitations are gapped in the spin sector but remain gapless in the charge sector.
-Although the Luther-Emery liquid has been extensively studied \cite{Seidel:2005,Nagaosa:2025,Orignac:2003,Capelle:2007,Orgad:2001,Kuzmany:2008,Voit:1996,Dagotto:2024}, a universal Luttinger liquid description of the attractive Fermi gas is rather rare \cite{Vincent:2008,Yang:2001,Shlyapnikov:2009}, and some fundamental questions still remain elusive.
-For instance, how to build up a framework of TLL for the bound states?
-How to deal with the backward scattering process in the excitations of the spin mode with an energy gap?
+Although the Luther-Emery liquid has been extensively studied \cite{Seidel:2005,Nagaosa:2025,Orignac:2003,Capelle:2007,Orgad:2001,Kuzmany:2008,Voit:1996,Dagotto:2024,Lebrat:2018}, a universal Luttinger liquid description of the attractive Fermi gas is rather rare \cite{Vincent:2008,Yang:2001,Shlyapnikov:2009}, and some fundamental questions still remain elusive.
+For instance, can we build a framework of TLL for the bound states?
+Can we address the backward scattering process in excitations of the spin mode with an energy gap?
 Consequently, developing a universal Luttinger liquid description of the attractive Fermi gas is highly desirable.